Subject Matter

 3. Additional Services

-COSH! offers additional services that support its mission, including:
+COSH! provides additional services that contribute to its mission, including:

-a) Organising pop-ups for members of the Platform, such as second-hand stores and Flagship Retailers.
+a) Organising pop-up events for members of the Platform, such as second-hand stores and Flagship Retailers.

-b) Facilitating networking opportunities between Flagship and Multi-brand Retailers in order to promote collaboration and knowledge sharing.
+b) Facilitating networking opportunities between Flagship and Multi-brand Retailers to promote collaboration and knowledge sharing.

-c) Delivering lectures and workshops to raise awareness around consumption behaviour.
+c) Delivering lectures and workshops to raise awareness of consumer behaviour.

 4. Digital Tools